 However, this is a delish recipe…people will be back for more.
 You can easily double this recipe if you are planning on serving a crowd.
 For most of the ingredients doubling the recipe just means grabbing an extra of that item when you do your shopping for this recipe.
 Super convenient.

-I usually try and have most of the ingredients on hand so that I can throw this recipe together in a hurry if we have an imporpmtu invitation to a summer party.
+I usually try and have most of the ingredients on hand so I can throw this recipe together in a hurry if we have an impromptu invitation to a summer party.

 Do you have other great side dish recipes I can try?